-Pre-Conference Workshops in Atlanta!
+Pre-Conference Workshops in Burlington!

-for the 21st Century
+Supports for the

 Half Day Workshop Descriptions

 1. Engaged Learning Online (Fri.
 7/26/19, 1:00 p.m.- 4:00 p.m., $50)

 More and more universities are providing online courses for students.
 Teaching and learning online is very different from teaching and learning in a face-to-face environment.

 If you have ever thought about teaching online, or want to learn some

 tips and tricks to improve your online teaching, this 3-hour workshop is